SystemFw/blog/content/staging/paxos-failures.md

 How many storage servers do we need for a given `f`?
 Well, at least `f + 1`, so that even if `f` of them explode after the value has been written, there is still one that remembers the value.
-The writer just has to make sure to only return success once the value has been written to all `f + 1` storage servers.
+A writer just has to make sure to only return success once the value has been written to all `f + 1` storage servers.
 This is the first big idea in
 Paxos: _replication_.

-So to tolerate 4 failures, we'd have 5 storage servers, and the writer would write to all 5 before returning success.
+So to tolerate 4 failures, we'd have 5 storage servers, and a writer would write to all 5 before returning success.
 But now we have another
 issue: if even just one storage server explodes _before_ any value has been written, then no write would ever complete, as it would never be